 And let’s talk about grill marks.
 If you are serious about getting grill marks then there simply is no substitute for GrillGrate panels.
 Check out the full video review below to see how easy it was to make this perfect steak.

 Add a Rotisserie!

 At some point in your grilling career you have to spend some time learning how to use a rotisserie.
 There is something magical about standing around a kettle while a big piece of meat is spinning over the coals.

-Weber offers a rotisserie ring for the 22.5 inch kettle and a few manufactures make them for the 18.5 inch kettle as well.
+Weber offers a rotisserie ring for the 22.5 inch kettle, including the Master Touch and Performer models, and a few manufactures make them for the 18.5 inch kettle as well.